Custom Solution Development

 Three things that set our Custom Solution Development practice apart.

-Custom solutions go to one customer.
-Products go to many.
-The shape of the work is different.
-Your domain, your release cadence, your operators.
+Custom solutions go to one customer; products go to many.
 The engineering bar shouldn't move.
-The patterns that keep an ISV's product healthy across fifty customer installs are the same patterns that make a bespoke enterprise system last past the consultants who built it: domain modeling, automated tests, observability, release engineering, sustaining.
+The patterns that keep an ISV's product healthy across fifty customer installs are the same patterns that make a bespoke enterprise system last.
 The result is a system your team can still ship from in year five, not another layer on the pile.

 We ship on your release cadence